erikdubois/LinuxMint182i3/README.md

 # Installing i3 on Linux Mint 18.2 Cinnamon, Mate or Xfce

-I3 = [improved tiling windows manager](https://i3wm.org/) and this is its base of operations.

 Date    : 21/07/2017
 Version : v2.0.1

+# What is i3wm?

+I3 = [improved tiling windows manager](https://i3wm.org/) and this is its base of operations.
+Follow the link for more information.
+You will find there a documentation guide every i3 user should read.

 ## Installation of Linux Mint 18.2 Cinnamon, Mate or Xfce